The 10 most innovative food companies of 2022

 For bringing new snacks to grocery shelves

-Pod Foods lets shoppers discover emerging food companies at the grocery store by connecting startup brands with big retailers.
-Instead of taking a cut from a young brand’s sales, the 2-year-old, Austin-based wholesale marketplace charges retailers, grocery chains, and delivery services, including Sprouts Farmers Market and Gopuff, a flat subscription fee to access a large inventory of emerging brands through an app.
+Pod Foods lets shoppers discover emerging food companies at the grocery store by connecting startup brands with big retailers through an app.
+The 2-year-old, Austin-based wholesale marketplace charges a percentage of gross wholesale prices that smaller brands can set themselves.
+Retailers, grocery chains, and delivery services, including Gopuff, can access a large inventory of emerging brands through an app.
 The company currently works with more than 1,000 new food brands, including CBD drink company Recess and Backyard Brine pickles, and retailers in seven cities including Chicago, New York, and Los Angeles.
 The company has tapped a third-party network to handle fulfillment and logistics, streamlining the process for small brands to get their products to stores.

 9. AgroStar